Disclaimer: I don't own Pokémon.

 "This is going to be a one-on-one battle between Dean Pickering and James Burton!"
 Oak announced.
 "The battle will be over when one side's pokémon is unable to battle!
 When you're ready!"

-"Sqquuiirrt!"
-Squirtle cried as he burst out of the ball and landed softly on the grass.
+Squirtle burst out of the ball and landed softly on the grass.

 "Go, Charka!"
 James called as he threw Charka's ball out as well.

-"Chaaaar!"
-Charka cried eagerly as he burst out of the ball and landed softly on the ground.
+Charka cried out eagerly as he burst out of the ball and landed softly on the ground.
 The two pokémon stared at each other as they waited for their first orders.

 "Use Tackle!"
 Dean shouted, breaking the standoff.